cristicretu/arcboost-marketplace/README.md

 2. From the extensions tab
 > Menu Bar -> Extensions -> Manage Extensions -> Click on your extensions' details -> Source

+Afterwards, ZIP the folder (Right Click -> Compress).
-Now switch to your branch and add the whole folder you just got into the `data/extensions` folder.
+Now switch to your branch and add the whole zip file you just got into the `public/extensions` folder.

 ### Step 2

 Create a manifest JSON file for your extension.
 This will be used for preview purposes on the main website.
-Get the template from [here](), and then fill our all the properties.
+Get the template from [here](https://github.com/cristicretu/arcboost-marketplace/blob/main/template.json), and then fill our all the properties.
 For the image, either paste it into the PR or somewhere else into GitHub, but *make sure* that the image link is `https://user-images.githubusercontent.com/...`. (i.e hosted on GitHub)

 Now change the name of this file into the name of your boost.
 This will be used in the website. (i.e retro-github -> Retro Github)